yugabyte/yugabyte-db/docs/content/latest/manage/data-migration/ycql/bulk-export.md

 ## Load Sample Data

-[`cassandra-loader`](https://github.com/brianmhess/cassandra-loader) is a general purpose bulk loader for CQL that supports various types of delimited files (particularly csv files).
+[`cassandra-loader`](https://github.com/brianmhess/cassandra-loader) is a general purpose bulk loader for CQL that supports various types of delimited files (particularly CSV files).
 For more details, review the README of the [YugabyteDB cassandra-loader fork](https://github.com/yugabyte/cassandra-loader/).
-Note that cassandra-loader requires quotes for collection types (e.g. “[1,2,3]” rather than [1,2,3] for lists).
+Note that cassandra-loader requires quotes for collection types (for example, “[1,2,3]” rather than [1,2,3] for lists).

 ### Install cassandra-loader